-The custody of your child is an extremely important subject that will greatly affect the lives of every member of your family.
-The best option for the child is always our main concern, and we know that you want to ensure a great future for your son or daughter.
-With years of experience in child custody arrangements, we can confidently guide you through the process ahead.
+The custody of your child is a delicate and paramount subject that will greatly affect the lives of each member of your family.
+At Foster Law Firm, your child’s best interest is always our main concern, and we know you want to ensure a great future for your child.
+With decades of experience in child custody arrangements, our lawyers can confidently guide you through the journey ahead.
 Our team of attorneys includes Board Certification in Family Law by the Texas Board of Legal Specialization, attesting to our exceptional knowledge in this field.

-Foster Law Firm in child custody cases.
-In the state of Texas, the conservator may be given sole custody of a child, known as a sole managing conservator, or both parents may maintain joint custody, known as joint managing conservatorship.
-Gaining custody of a child can be an arduous endeavor, which is why we handle all of the legal aspects of the case.
-We understand that going through a child custody case can be emotionally draining, and we work diligently to effectively pursue all details of your case with minimal strain on you and your family.
-An experienced attorney on your side during the complex process ahead can make every step of the way smoother and reduce the stress on your shoulders.
+In the State of Texas, the conservator may be granted sole custody of a child, known as a Sole Managing Conservator, or both parents may maintain joint custody, known as Joint Managing Conservatorship.
+Gaining custody of a child can be arduous endeavor, which is why we handle all legal aspects of the case.
+We understand how emotionally draining a child custody case can be, and we work diligently to effectively pursue all details of your case with minimal strain on you and your family.
+You don’t have to go through this complex process alone when you choose Foster Law Firm.

-Before filing for child custody, it is important to be educated on the subject.
-Several issues will need to be discussed.
-Consulting a family law attorney is often the most thorough way to answer your questions and explain all details of the situation, but we have provided some basic explanations here for your benefit.
+Before filing for child custody, it is essential to be educated on the subject.
+Consulting a family law attorney is often the most thorough way to answer your questions and explain the details, but we have provided some basic explanations here for your benefit.

-Conservatorship refers to the legal authority on who can make decisions on the behalf of the child such as which school the child will attend, what form of religious or non-religious upbringing the child will have, and non-emergency medical decisions.
+In Texas child custody cases, conservatorship refers to the legal authority on who can make decisions on behalf of the child such as which school the child will attend, what form of religious or non-religious upbringing the child will have, and non-emergency medical decisions.
 The most popular types of legal custody are:

-This refers to where the child or children will live the majority of the time.
+In Texas child custody cases, the primary residence refers to where the child or children will live for the majority of the time.
 The most common types of Primary Residence include:

-Setting up details regarding visitation rights and schedules is also an important aspect of child custody arrangements.
-There are many factors involved, including many that you may not realize need to be discussed.
-Your Fort Bend lawyer can ensure that your family has examined all related issues, to avoid complications in the future or miscommunications.
+Establishing the visitation rights and syncing schedules is another vital aspect of child custody arrangements in Texas child custody cases.
+There are many factors involved, and your Fort Bend County lawyer can ensure that your family has examined all related issues, in order to avoid complications or miscommunication in the future.
 You can rest assured that all details are arranged thoroughly with a team of experienced child custody attorneys on your side.

-By consulting with a child custody lawyer with years of experience in Fort Bend County courts, you can tackle the process ahead with confidence.
-The Foster Law Firm thoroughly studies all details of each situation and we will tailor our efforts to your unique needs.
-To speak to an attorney, contact us today at (281) 494-3156 or request a free consultation through our online form.
+By consulting a child custody lawyer with years of experience in Fort Bend County courts, you can approach this process with confidence.
+The Foster Law Firm thoroughly studies all details of each situation, and we tailor our efforts to meet your unique set of needs.
+To speak to an attorney, contact us today at 281-494-3156 or request a free consultation through our online form.